-In March 2017, the Company entered into certain NSR agreements with Sandstorm Gold Ltd. ("Sandstorm").
-Under the terms of the agreements, the Company received \$200,000 in return for granting Sandstorm a 2% NSR on the Rabbit North property.
-The Company will have the option to buyback 1% of the NSR from Sandstorm for cash consideration of \$500,000.
-In addition, the Company will assign Sandstorm the right to purchase 1% of the Company's 2% buyback right underlying the Rabbit North property.
-In relation to the transaction, the Company incurred total expenses of \$43,916.
-As a result, the Company recorded a recovery of exploration and evaluation expenditures from the sale of NSR of \$156,084 on the Rabbit North property in FYE 2017.
+The Company acquired additional claims, contiguous to Rabbit North, by staking, known as the Rabbit North Extension property.
+In March 2017, the Company entered into a NSR agreement with Sandstorm.
+Under the terms of the agreement, the Company received \$150,000 in return for granting Sandstorm a 2% NSR on the Rabbit North Extension property.
+The Company will have the option to buy back 1% of the NSR from Sandstorm for cash consideration of \$500,000.